ChaseDurand/Ableton-Live-Sample-Tagger/README.md

 ## Disclaimer

-This project is not endorsed or affaliated with Ableton in any way.
+This project is not endorsed or affiliated with Ableton in any way.
 "Ableton" is a trademark of Ableton AG.